-- Ask the local government, faith-based organizations and community-based youth-serving organizations to help publicize an upcoming townhall meeting to get more folks to attend. - ☐ Develop a plan for soliciting donations of food and incentives needed for effective programming from a broad range of local businesses. - ☐ Ask a local printer to help design and print a substance use prevention resource for parents of students in your YPE program. - ☐ Ask parents to help support the implementation of YPE or the IYS at a school where services currently aren't delivered. - ☐ Convene a coalition of community members representative of all community sectors to engage in a strategic planning process to identify and address current prevention priorities. - ☐ Engage the local health department in sharing local data relevant to substance use prevention to help identify substance use related problems and needs.
+- ◆ Ask the local government, faith-based organizations and community-based youthserving organizations to help publicize an upcoming community forum or town hall meeting to get more folks to attend. - Develop a plan for soliciting donations of food and incentives needed for effective programming from a broad range of local businesses. - ◆ Ask parents to help support the implementation of after-school programming at a school where programming is limited or non-existent. - Convene a coalition of community members representative of all community sectors to engage in a strategic planning process to identify and address current prevention priorities. - Engage the local health department in sharing local data relevant to substance use prevention to help identify substance use related problems and needs.

 The examples are endless.
-Just think outside the box and network with other prevention specialists to see what creative ideas they have!
+Just think outside the box and network with other ornaizations in your community to see what creative ideas they have!